Boy killed, 3 other children critical after West Side fire

 CHICAGO – A child was killed and three other children are in critical condition after a fire in a West Side home early Sunday.

-Police said the fire broke out in a home in the 4000 block of West Potomac Avenue around midnight in the ciy’s West Humboldt Park neighborhood.
+Police said the fire broke out in a home in the 4000 block of West Potomac Avenue around midnight in the city’s Humboldt Park neighborhood.

 According to the Chicago Fire Department, a 4-year-old boy was taken to the hospital where he was pronounced dead.